reportportal/docs/src/md/src/GettingStarted/Integrations.md

 Mandatory fields are marked with red.
 Click the 'Submit' button.
 All users of SAML will have access to the ReportPortal instance.
-Just click on the button 'Login with SAML' and choose needed integration from the drop-down
+Just click on the button 'Login with SAML' and choose a needed integration from the drop-down

 On Octa side you should to specify SSO url.
 The format for url is the next: